capri-docking/capri-docking.github.io/capri-covid/T182/T182-index.md

 ### Target 182
 The set consists of 181 models.

-All the downloadble file can be found at the end of this page.
+All the downloadable files can be found at the end of this page.

 #### Target description